thunknyc/i7t/README.md

 * `Define`
 * `Quote` (and traditional `'foo` syntax)
 * `Test` from `(chibi test)`
-* Procedure application allows strings, lists, vectors, and hash tables to be applied
+* Procedure application allows strings, lists, vectors, sets, and hash tables to be applied
 * `#([args ...] ...)` lambda form for single and multiple arities

 ## Notable missing features